ErisMik/homebrew-cleanout/README.md

 ## How to Use

 Download the script, run it and follow the prompts.
-Pu the script in a safe directory if you want your marked packages to stay marked.
+Put the script in a safe directory if you want your marked packages to stay marked.

 ## License

-N/A yet
+GPLv2